ietf-wg-cellar/matroska-specification/notes.md

 `middle.mkv`| `a77b3598941cb803eac0fcdafe44fac9` | `71000c23cd31099853fbc94dd984a5dd` | `6c92285fa6d3e827b198d120ea3ac674`
 `end.mkv`   | `6c92285fa6d3e827b198d120ea3ac674` | `a77b3598941cb803eac0fcdafe44fac9` | n/a

-An other example where the `NextUID Element` is used only.
+An other example where only the `NextUID` Element is used.

 file name   | `SegmentUID`                       | `PrevUID`                          | `NextUID`
 :-----------|:-----------------------------------|:-----------------------------------|:---------